hapax/hapax.github.io/assets/chuzenji.md

 Is there a theodicy of ruin, some way to reconcile ourselves with contingency and the true vastness of phase space?
-Here, in one of the dwelling places of the god of ruin, I perhaps have an opportunity to find out.
+Here, in one of His mansions and dwelling place, I may have the chance to find out.

 I remember that the cruise
 terminal has a small *konbini*, so I walk back and dawdle in